jlab-hep/localdb-docs/docs/viewer.md

 # 1. Introduction

 The **viewer** is display the contents in Local DB on web browser. <br>
-You can access the web page in the local machine, or from the other machine using apache service.
+You can access the web page in the local machine, or from the other machine by opneing port or using apache service.

 # 2. Getting start